andranikasd/UpScout/README.md

-Below is a simple **README.md** template you can use for your “UpScout” repository.
-Adjust and expand as needed.

----

 # UpScout

 **UpScout** is a Telegram bot that periodically checks for new jobs posted on Upwork in a specific category (or multiple categories) and sends relevant notifications to a Telegram channel.
 The idea is to simplify the process of staying up-to-date on new freelance gigs.